grpaiva/lucifer-vanilla/readme.md

 # Lucifer, the JavaScript Oraculum

-*This app is a personal exercise to practice JavaScript and jQuery.*
+*This app is a personal exercise to practice vanilla JavaScript.*

 Just ask a question and the JS God of Darkness will answer.
 Anything.
 Really.
 But don't forget to indulge Him before asking, otherwise He won't answer properly.